 - Splash Pad: (opened July 1st 2017)

 Services are available free of charge, however the kitchen in the picnic shelter can be reserved for a function at $100 per day.
-There is also a fee for the campground: $20/night.
-There are 8 campsites.
+There is also a fee for the campground: Click Here for Info.

 Did you Know?